arcot23/smart_tools/README.md

 # smart_tools: tools to make data analysis easy

-**smart_tools** contains a collection of command-line tools and a package with a set of command-line tools together with its python library.
-This comprises:
+**smart_tools** contains a collection of command-line tools developed in Python.
+It aims in performing common data analyst activities easier.

 # Table of Contents